There are many rational reasons why you should be better prepared for emergencies, yet everyone has their own unique motivations and circumstances.

 Western Frontier MRE (Meals Ready to Eat)

-For most people’s #1 bug out bag, we recommend:
+We recommend these for most people’s #1 bug out bag:

 - One MRE (Meal Ready to Eat)